Earn a CIS Degree Online

 Use technology to drive crucial business strategies with the online Bachelor of Science (BS) in Computer Information Systems program at Southern New Hampshire University.

-A CIS degree will help you gain the authority you need to bridge the gap between IT and business.
+A CIS degree will help you gain the knowledge and skills you need to bridge the gap between IT and business.
 You'll take an active role in helping support your organization's strategic goals through technology.

-If you've completed your associate degree in business or IT, this program is especially well-suited for you.
+If you've completed your associate degree in business or an AS in IT, this program is especially well-suited for you.
 With 18 free electives, you'll have the power to finish your program faster – saving you time and money along the way.

-- Analyze business systems and identify effective and efficient technology solutions
+- Analyze existing business information systems and identify new ones

 Data Validation and Decision Making

-Help drive business decisions through data with the online BS in Computer Information Systems with a concentration in Data Validation and Decision Making program.
+Help drive business decisions through data with the online Bachelor of Science in Computer Information Systems with a concentration in Data Validation and Decision Making program.

 This online CIS concentration program offers a foundational overview of essential data analysis concepts.
 You'll gain exposure to areas such as emerging technologies, big data, ethics and privacy.

 Big Data plays a prominent role in business today.
-According to the U.S. Bureau of Labor Statistics, it's one of the top reasons that computer and IT occupations are projected to add about 546,200 new jobs through 2028.1
+According to the U.S. Bureau of Labor Statistics, it's one of the top reasons that computer and IT occupations are projected to add over 530,000 new jobs through 2029.1

 You'll also explore how today's systems and technologies – such as the cloud, AI and machine learning – are impacting the field of data analytics.